-Figure 2.
-Kruchten's "4+1" model enhanced with the build-time architectural view.
+Figure 2: Kruchten's "4+1" model enhanced with the buildtime architectural view.

 Build-time architectural views should capture configuration and built-time properties that are extractable from build management artifacts, such as build scripts, the source and object files, and configuration choices.
-At the very least, they should model the compilation dependencies among compilation units, time-sequence configuration of the compilation procedure, and source code generation at buildtime.
+At the very least, they should model the compilation dependencies among compilation units, time-sequence configuration of the compilation procedure, and source code generation at build-time.

 As mentioned above, neither the "4+1" or "four views" models explicitly addresses the idea of build-time architectural views.
-Figure 1 shows the relationship between build-time views and the other kinds of architectural views, and Fig. 2 shows how the "4+1" model may be extended to include build-time views.
+Figure 1 shows the relationships between build-time views and the other kinds of architectural views, and Fig. 2 shows how the "4+1" model may be extended to include build-time views.

-As shown in Fig. 1, a software system is transformed from one kind of architectural view to another as the result of development and deployment efforts.
+As shown in Fig. 1, a software system undergoes a series of fundamental transformations as the result of development and deployment efforts, and different architectural views are important to different stakeholders throughout this process.
 For example, the software designer studies the logical view of the software system, and applies various design techniques to layout the development view.
-When the development phase is complete, the build engineers write the Makefile and actually build the system from a collection of source code files (development view or code architecture view) into a suite of executables and libraries (execution architecture view or physical view) that work together closely to deliver the functional and non-functional requirements demanded by the customer
+When the development phase is complete, the build engineers write the Makefile and actually build the system from a collection of source code files (development view or code architecture view) into a suite of executables and libraries (execution architecture view or physical view) that work together closely to deliver the functional and non-functional requirements demanded by the customer.